open/close all folders

 - I Call It "Vera": His Hand Cannon Betsy.

-- Jerk with a Heart of Gold: However, he does still try to help others intentionally, even if it doesn't benefit him at times.
+- Jerk with a Heart of Gold: He does still try to help others intentionally, even if it doesn't benefit him at times.

 - Late to the Punchline: It takes Sam absurdly long to get Superball's "As a medium, I'm more of an extra small" joke, but when he does, he cracks up.